Minijump/Portfolio_Optimization/README.md

 <img title="dashboard 1" alt="dashboard 1" src="./Images/dash_1.png" width="1000">

 The second one (Portfolios analysis), will enables you to analyse the efficiency (return, volatility, sharpe ratio,...) of different portfolios.
-This last dashboard has some interactivity, it means that you can click on the efficient frontier/ efficient frontier distribution plots to filter the data of the dashboards and so have informations about the desired dashboard(s).
+This last dashboard has some interactivity, it means that you can click on the efficient frontier/ efficient frontier distribution plots to filter the data of the dashboards and so have informations about the desired portfolio(s).

 <img title="dashboard 2" alt="dashboard 2" src="./Images/dash2.png" width="1000">